 The issues that give Ann trouble revolve around her acceptance of the local native population.
 First, she admits some to school, then she starts dating a local biracial man, and eventually she takes some biracial children into her home.

 When the locals balk, she tells them that her grandmother was a member of the Kentuck native nation, but since she doesn’t look like a native, and of course she’s the teacher, her neighbors choose to ignore this information.
 The whole thing, of course, reveals just how irrational prejudice is.

 The events in this book, which happened nearly 100 years ago, show the absurdity of ethnic prejudice and the use of the word “race”, issues that we are still fighting about in 2021.

 Tisha is a relatively short, engaging read that shares the reality of racial prejudice on the Alaskan frontier.
 In large part it’s a love story, but there is a surprising amount of adventure too.
 Surviving in the wilds of Alaska was no joke, even for a teacher in a “town.”

 The Real Ann Hobbs Purdy

-Tisha was written by a ghostwriter, but Ann Hobbs Purdy did publish some articles during her live and also a novella based on a fellow teacher she knew in Alaska called Dark Boundary.
+Tisha was written by a ghostwriter, but Ann Hobbs Purdy did publish some articles during her life.
+She also wrote a novella based on a fellow teacher she knew in Alaska called Dark Boundary.

-Thank you to Dianne Bourg, reader of The Lois Level, for suggesting I Heard the Owl Call My Name, about a vicar who comes to a remote mythical village in the Pacific Northwest.
+Thank you to Dianne Bourg, reader of The Lois Level, for suggesting I Heard the Owl Call My Name.
+This book is about a vicar who comes to a remote mythical village in the Pacific Northwest.